OlekKapera/spring-nexus-integration/README.md

 </settings>
 ```
 If you followed this tutorial one-to-one you only need to copy and paste this configuration.
 Otherwise, you can modify the url and repository name in the place marked by the comment.
 3. Now we have two options.
-We can either apply those settings to the global maven command and all your projects will use Nexus proxy, or we can just attach it to maven wrapper available in single project.
+We can either apply those settings to the global maven command and all your projects will use Nexus proxy, or we can just attach it to the maven wrapper included in the project.

    a) **Global mode**

    - copy `settings.xml` file into your local maven directory (on mac it's `~/.m2/`)
-   - execute maven script using global maven installation (eg. `mvn clean install`)
+   - execute maven script using global maven command (eg. `mvn clean install`)

    b) **Project restricted mode**